Welcome to the Department of Physics and Astronomy

 In the News:

 - We are seeking to fill a tenure-track position in experimental physics with a strong background in instrumentation for Fall 2015.
 We will begin reviewing applications on Dec.
-15. Please see www.csus.edu/about/employment for the full vacancy announcement and application information.
+15. The full vacancy announcement and application can be found on the campus-wide vacancy site.

 - We are pleased to welcome two new tenure-track faculty members: Matt Block and Joshua Moss.
 Dr. Block is a condensed matter physicist with a background in computational techniques.
 He post-doc'ed at University of Kentucky and used supercomputers to model the magnetic properties of material.
 Dr. Moss is a high-energy experimental physicist who has worked at the ATLAS experiment at CERN and was part of the team that discovered the Higgs Boson.

-- We wish to offer our best wishes to Prof. Hossein Partovi who has decided to retire.
+- We are saddened to announce the passing of Emeritus Professor Hossein Partovi.
 Dr. Partovi was often recognized for this teaching and scholarly work.
 He served two years as Department Chair, but was a behind the scenes advocate for our Department and our students for many more years than this.
 He played an instrumental role in the area of development for the department and his work has left our program in a very strong position to support our faculty and students.
-Enjoy your retirement!

 - We wish to offer our sincerest congratulations to Prof. Gary Shoemaker as he has completed his time in the FERP Program and fully enters retirement.
 As a nine-year Chair of the Department, he played a major role in the direction that our department is headed, overseeing the hiring of six of our tenured faculty members.
 Shoemaker will still be around campus as he continues to pursue research in the area of metamaterials.